eZanmoto/Bake/doc/functional_specification.md

 + --type        -t  The type of project, e.g. command, gui, library, etc.
 + --email       -e  The email address of the owner.
++ --license     -i  The software license the project is covered by.

 ##### Progress Control